-As well, the agreement provides the foundation, infrastructure and critical mass of experts who are equipped to address challenges staring us in the face, such as how to feed a growing population.
-It addresses hidden challenges through testing in the Animal Health Laboratory and Agri-Food Laboratory - testing that helps keep food and livestock safe while staving off imminent problems percolating mostly unknown to the public.
+The agreement provides the foundation, infrastructure and critical mass of experts who are equipped to address challenges staring us in the face, such as how to feed a growing population.
+But the partnership also addresses hidden challenges through testing in the Animal Health Laboratory and the Agriculture and Food Laboratory - testing that helps keep food and livestock safe while staving off imminent problems percolating mostly unknown to the public.